AntonioAPDL/antonio-aguirre.github.io/_posts/2024-12-10-statistics-bayesian-methods.md

 ---

-## Fitting a Model
+## II.
+Fitting a Model

-### Historical Context
 Bayesian computation has evolved significantly over time.
 Early methods relied on analytic calculations and normal approximations.
-In the 1990s, the advent of advanced algorithms expanded the landscape:
+In the 1990s, the advent of advanced algorithms expanded the landscape for exploring posterior distributions:
-- **Gibbs and Metropolis Algorithms:** Enabled Bayesian inference for a wide range of models.
+- **Gibbs and Metropolis Algorithms:** Enabled Bayesian inference for many models.
 - **Sequential Monte Carlo (SMC):** A generalization of Metropolis applicable to broader Bayesian computations.
 - **Variational Inference (VI):** A fast but potentially inaccurate approximation, building on the expectation-maximization (EM) algorithm.
 - **Hamiltonian Monte Carlo (HMC):** Uses gradient computations to navigate continuous probability spaces efficiently.